dchaplinsky/unshred/README.md

 I've used versions from [homebrew](http://brew.sh/).
 I think any 2.* OpenCV version will work as well

 ### Source files
-I've included cropped version of #1 of Darpa Shredder Challenge for reference.
+I've included cropped version of task #1 of Darpa Shredder Challenge for the reference.
 For original files please visit [their website](http://archive.darpa.mil/shredderchallenge/Download.html)

 ### Further reading
 I've grabbed and implemented first steps [of solution](http://www.marcnewlin.me/2011/12/you-should-probably-start-burning-your_02.html) from wasabi team.